HDFGroup/HDF.PInvoke/README.md

 Currently, the Visual Studio Solution has two projects, ``HDF.PInvoke`` and ``UnitTests``, which should be fairly self-explanatory.
 For each API (H5, H5A, etc.) there is one file, which contains the corresponding PInvoke declarations.
 They follow closely the native C-headers.
 Finally, there's one folder for each API in the ``UnitTests`` project with one file (of ``TestMethod`` definitions) for each API call.

 ![Visual Studio Solution](/images/HDF.PInvoke.jpg)

-### How you can help

-* Build it and run the tests
-* Submit issues
-* Submit pull requests addressing issues
-* Make suggestions on how to better organize, document, and maintain the software
-* Spread the word
-* ...